bentoml/BentoML/docs/source/guides/migration.rst

 The inference API is no longer defined within the service class.
 The association with the service is declared with the :code:`@svc.api` decorator from the :code:`bentoml.Service` class.
 Input and output specifications are defined by IO descriptor arguments passed to the :code:`@src.api` decorator.
-Similar to the adaptors, they help describe the expected data type, validate that the input and output conform to the expected format and schema, and convert them from and to the specified native types.
+Similar to the adaptors, they help describe the expected data types, validate that the input and output conform to the expected format and schema, and convert them from and to the specified native types.
 In addition, multiple input and output can be defined using the tuple syntax, e.g. :code:`input=(image=Image(), metadata=JSON())`.